 The lovely Church of San Giuseppe is located in the heart of town.

-The most charming decor on the little streets in town.
+Charming decor lines the little streets in town.

 Corso Umberto is the main pedestrian boulevard.